Instruction

 • Have a librarian in your class to answer questions or to help with a work period

-Faculty Development C
+Faculty Development Sessions

 Book a librarian for group sessions about information skills.
 If you prefer one-on-one time, book an appointment with a librarian.